Homemade Chocolate Marshmallows

 Who does not love marshmallows?
 My kids are huge fans for sure.
 Homemade artisanal marshmallows are now seen in gourmet stores everywhere, and they can often be rather pricy.
 Classic flavors like chocolate, vanilla, and strawberry are often available, but more adventurous ones like malted milk, caramel, toasted coconut, lavender, Kahlua, Irish Cream, and Espresso are popping up as well.
 The options are truly endless.

 A basic marshmallow recipe can be easily adapted to create almost any flavor your heart desires.
 When homemade, there are numerous options for size and shape which makes this a fun and easy cooking project with kids.
 My eleven-year-old helped me with these recently.
-His love of sugar is so strong, it’s rather remarkable he was able to patiently waited the full 8 hour setting time before enjoying them.
+His love of sugar is so strong, that it’s rather remarkable he was able to patiently wait the full 8-hour setting time before enjoying them.

-Considered a “sugary-confection” marshmallows first appeared in the United States around the early 1900’s.
-But why such a silly sounding name?
-The word “mallow” originated from the mallow plant, “march” from the marchy/damp areas the plant typically grows in, thus the name “marshmallow“.
-Originally made from the root of a plant, the modern version we all know and love consists of corn syrup, sugar and gelatin, whipped together into a spongy consistency.
+Considered a “sugary confection” marshmallows first appeared in the United States around the early 1900’s.
+But why such a silly-sounding name?
+The word “mallow” originated from the mallow plant, and “march” from the marchy/damp areas the plant typically grows in, thus the name “marshmallow“.
+Originally made from the root of a plant, the modern version we all know and love consists of corn syrup, sugar, and gelatin, whipped together into a spongy consistency.
 Marshmallows are not health food, sadly there are no hidden health benefits to share, they are simply, a fun delicious treat for all ages.

 - 1 1/2 cups granulated sugar